Title IX Policy and Procedures

 The College will offer to both Parties the opportunity to appeal a determination regarding responsibility and if there is a dismissal of a formal complaint or any allegations, on any of the following bases:

-• new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could have affected the outcome of the matter; and,
+• New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could have affected the outcome of the matter;

-• the Title IX Coordinator, Investigator(s), or Decision-Maker had a conflict of interest or bias for or against complainants or respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.
+• The Title IX Coordinator, Investigator(s), or Decisionmaker had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter; and,

 Informal Resolution